Tal-lev/AspectYoungMel/README.md

 ## Known Issues / To do list

-- Dynamic texture changes don't work for Dagger/Torch/suit
+- Dynamic texture changes don't work for Torch
-- Replaces original aspect texture for Dagger/Torch (optional through config).
 - Torches Special-Cast god boons replaces the Special-Cast graphic only after room-transition.
 - Omega Special-Cast is not implemented.
 - Hestia Cast effect leaks between Special-Cast and regular Cast